tmartins14/React/comps/README.md

 ## Section 17: Custom Hooks in Depth

 Refactoring some code into custom hooks to clean up components and improve reusability

+## Section 18: Into the World of Reducers

+Using the useReducer hook

+Managing multiple states using useReducer with the one dispatch function vs multiple useState instances using multiple setter function

+Action objects to manage changes to different states with various actions (action.type, action.payload, etc.)

+Using the Immer library to directly mutate state